hci-gnomex/gnomex/README_INSTALL.txt

 Configuring GNomEx and Orion for SSL (https)
 --------------------------------------------
 By default, GNomEx is configured to run from a non-secure (http:) web-site.
-To run GNomEx from a secure web-site (https:), rebuild GNomEx, modify the orion configuration, and set up a server certificate.
+To run GNomEx from a secure web-site (https:), deploy the secure gnomex.ear, modify the orion configuration, and set up a server certificate.

-1. Checkout the GNomEx source code from the SourceForge SVN repository (https://gnomex.svn.sourceforge.net/svnroot/gnomex) to /path/to/gnomex

-2. Rebuild GNomEx to enforce that only secure connections are allowed.

-   a.
-Edit the source file /path/to/gnomex/src/hci/gnomex/constants/Constants.java
-      - Set the following constant to false public static final boolean            REQUIRE_SECURE_REMOTE           = false;
-   b.
-Recompile GNomEx (see detailed instructions 'Build Instructions').
+1. Copy the /path/to/GNomEx_$VERSION/gnomex/dist/secure/gnomex.ear into /path/to/orion/applications/

-3. Modify the Orion configuration:
+2. Modify the Orion configuration:

    a.
 Modify /path/to/orion/config/server.xml
       - Uncomment <web-site path="./secure-web-site.xml" />